bengtmartensson/Girr/README.md

 commands, nor does it describe how to control a device that can be commanded by the said remote.
 Names for commands can be "arbitrary", in any language or character set, using any printable characters including white space.
-However, it is recommended to us "simple" names in English, with no special characters or embedded whitespace.
+However, it is recommended to us "simple" names in English, without non-ASCII characters or embedded whitespace.
     (A `displayName` can be used for localized names, with arbitrary characters etc.)
-    A well defined semantic of command names is not granted.
+    A well defined semantic of command names is not guaranteed.
 However, in some cases uniqueness in the purely syntactical sense is required, for example ensuring that all commands within a particular `commandSet` have unique names.